 A word from Pope Francis ~ “To live as true children of God means to love our neighbor and to be close to those who are lonely and in difficulty.”

-As we mark the seasonal time change to Central Standard Time on Sunday morning, the beauty of autumn is quickly fading.
-Our Scripture readings turn our focus upon the end times and our ultimate destiny with God.
+As we mark the seasonal time change to Central Standard Time on Sunday morning, the beauty of autumn is waning as the leaves drop from the trees.
+The earth is preparing for the death of winter.
+Our Scripture readings will soon turn our focus upon the end times and our ultimate destiny with God.
 It is time to focus on the truly important things.
 May we do so as best as we can.
 As always, may God continue to bless us with all that we need, and more.

 Father Jim Murphy